-EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
+EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
+You will be assigned the same gear for the duration of your trip, and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
-Wilderness Inquiry can usually arrange for you to borrow most items.A note about the itinerary: Our trips are real adventures in the outdoors.
-While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.
+Wilderness Inquiry can usually arrange for you to borrow most items.

 Standard Meeting Places and Times

 Start: Tofte Ranger Station at 2:00 PM (local time)